OriginProtocol/origin/README.md

 # Origin Box

-Origin Box is a container setup for running multiple Origin components simultaneously in a single environment.
+Origin Box is a Docker container setup for running all core Origin components together in a single environment, preconfigured to work together.

 ## Use Cases